Get a demo

 What is continuous threat exposure management (CTEM)?

-Continuous threat exposure management (CTEM) is a proactive cyber security strategy developed to ensure organizations can anticipate, identify, and mitigate vulnerabilities across their digital footprint in real-time.
-Conceived by industry analysts at Gartner, this approach marks a significant evolution from traditional security measures that were often reactive and episodic.
+Continuous threat exposure management (CTEM) is a proactive cyber security strategy designed to help organizations anticipate, identify, and mitigate vulnerabilities across their digital footprint in real-time.
+CTEM, developed by industry analysts at Gartner, represents an evolution from traditional, often reactive and episodic security measures.

 The process of CTEM involves several key steps:

-1. Continuous identification: Using automated tools, CTEM continuously scans for vulnerabilities across all digital assets, ensuring that newly emerging threats and weaknesses are identified promptly.
+• Continuous identification: CTEM uses automated tools to continuously scan for vulnerabilities across all digital assets.
+This ensures that newly emerging threats and weaknesses are identified promptly.

-2. Prioritization and risk analysis: Not all vulnerabilities pose the same level of risk.
-CTEM methodologies include prioritizing vulnerabilities based on factors like exploitability, potential impact, and the current cyber threat landscape.
-This ensures that resources are allocated efficiently, focusing on the most critical vulnerabilities first.
+• Prioritization and risk analysis: Not all vulnerabilities pose the same level of risk.
+CTEM prioritizes vulnerabilities based on factors like exploitability, potential impact, and the current cyber threat landscape.
+This prioritization ensures that resources are allocated efficiently, focusing on the most critical vulnerabilities first.

-3. Mitigation planning: Once vulnerabilities are identified and prioritized, CTEM involves planning and implementing mitigation strategies.
-This may include patch management, configuration adjustments, or other security enhancements to address identified risks.
+• Mitigation planning: Once vulnerabilities are identified and prioritized, CTEM involves planning and implementing mitigation strategies.
+These strategies may include patch management, configuration adjustments, or other security enhancements to address identified risks.

 By integrating these steps into a continuous cycle, CTEM enables organizations to not only react more swiftly to vulnerabilities but also to adopt a more strategic approach to cyber security.
 This continuous, proactive management of threat exposure is designed to keep pace with the rapidly changing digital landscape, where new technologies and sophisticated cyber threats are constantly emerging.